Medicare Supplement Plan F Vs Plan G

 ---|---|

-Medicare Part A coinsurance & hospital costs (up to additional 365 days after medicare benefits are used | YES |
+Medicare Part A Coinsurance & hospital costs (up to additional 365 days after Medicare benefits are used | YES |

-Medicare Part B coinsurance or copayment | YES |
+Medicare Part B coinsurance or Copayment | YES |

 Blood (first 3 pints) | YES |

-Part A hospice care coinsurance or copayment | YES |
+Part A Hospice care coinsurance or copayment | YES |

 Skilled nursing facility care coinsurance | YES |